brewston/Homeaassistant-voiceintents/README.md

 Taken from https://community.home-assistant.io/t/set-a-timer-using-ha-assist - credit to the guys on that thread :)

-Note - you need to create 3 timers (in helpers) and you also need to create automations for then the timer expires.
+Note - you need to create 3 timers (in helpers) and you also need to create automations for when the timer expires.
 As well as starting/stopping timers, you can ask how long is left.

 Adding to shopping list
 =======================